 Our commitment to you

-If you agree to our terms and conditions, we'll use all reasonable care and skill to:
+If you agree to these terms and conditions, we'll exercise all reasonable care and skill to:

 - provide online services that are easy to use, with online help and guidance

-- make these services available 24/7 — excluding maintenance and outages
+- make these services available 24/7 — excluding maintenance and unexpected outages

 - keep all non-public information you've provided to us secure from unauthorised access

-MBIE doesn't accept any responsibility or liability for:
+MBIE does not accept any responsibility or liability for:

-- the accuracy or content of material on the Companies Register
+- the accuracy of information or material on the Companies Register

 - any loss you incur in connection with your use of these services, including any costs and expenses.

-Visitors to this website and the Companies Register should take specific advice from qualified, professional people before undertaking any action as a result of information accessed on this website.
+Visitors to the Companies Register website (including the register application) should seek professional advice before undertaking any action as a result of information accessed on this website.